 Custodial Credit Risk-Custodial credit risk for investments is the risk that, in the event of the failure of the counterparty, the Board will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
-The Board's investment policy limits holding of securities by counterparties to those involved with securities lending.
+The Board's investment policy limits holding of securities by counterparties to those involved with securities lending, which was discontinued in 2012.